waggle-sensor/summer2022/snead/Connection-Info/UnsolvedIssues.md

 Currently, both the Jetson Nano and NX run on Ubuntu 18.04, which means there are limits on the ModemManager drivers that can control the modems; without any changes, the ModemManager version on Ubunutu 18.04 is 1.10.0, which is too old to properly control the Telit modem.
 On the Nano, I was able to make a custom build that ran ModemManager 1.14.0, but that was not recent enough to provide the proper drivers to enable `qmicli`.
 Additionally, when I was finally able to connect to the modem, the achievable network speeds were over 100 times slower than when the same modem-SIM set up was plugged into my laptop running Ubuntu 22.04.

 As for the Jetson NX, after following the same procedure to make a custom build of ModemManager, I was then unable to get to system to assign the modem the ttyUSB ports.
 After some research into the issue, I found that the modem ID wasn't registered with the USB driver.
-Sending the following commands registered them:
+Sending the following commands registered them, where `1bc7` is the decive ID and `1050` is the [PID](https://github.com/waggle-sensor/summer2022/tree/main/snead#information).

 ```
 sudo modprobe option
 sudo echo "1bc7 1050" /sys/bus/usb-serial/drivers/option1/new_id
 ```

 After registering, however, `dmesg` it kept returning an error that the buffer was overflowing when it was trying to communicate to the ports.
 This could also be a problem with the general USB drivers in the system.
+In the future, one could look into AT commands that change the PID of the system, and therefore the USB composition of the modem, but I am unsure if that will help.

 Regardless, with both computers my recommendation would be to try to get a later version of Ubuntu running.
 [Jetpack 5.0](https://developer.nvidia.com/embedded/jetpack) would maybe allow that, but it is unclear from the developer previews.